James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 0.40-0.57 on the trained medium extractors, far below the 75-87% corrupted 1-NN purity the Corruption Atlas reported for the UNTRAINED baseline.
-If comparable, the training that makes the class MEANS separable (better decode) is entangling the point-level neighborhoods under corruption — which is exactly what both the AL framework and the label ceiling need.
+If comparable, the training that makes the class MEANS separable (better decode) is entangling the point-level neighborhoods under corruption, which is exactly what both the AL framework and the label ceiling need.
 The exception that confirms it: blend05 car crosstalk has the cleanest neighborhood (nn1 0.840) and the highest oracle (0.565).

 **Verdict.** Both paper requirements fail on the current Robust extractor: it is not AL-cleaner (lower nn1) and its ceilings are lower.
-The next step is to raise the point-level cluster purity (nn1) directly — which the nn1-oracle correlation says should lift the ceilings and the AL readiness together.
+The next step is to raise the point-level cluster purity (nn1) directly, which the nn1-oracle correlation says should lift the ceilings and the AL readiness together.

 ### 13.1 Next diagnostics (what is needed)

-1. **Confirm training reduced the purity.** Re-run `al_readiness_diag.py` on the UNTRAINED baseline (if the checkpoint exists) — if its nn1 is ~0.7-0.9 vs 0.40-0.57 for the trained extractors, the training actively entangles the corrupted neighborhoods and the fix is a training-time term, not a TTA/AL tweak.
+1. **Confirm training reduced the purity.** Re-run `al_readiness_diag.py` on the UNTRAINED baseline (if the checkpoint exists), if its nn1 is ~0.7-0.9 vs 0.40-0.57 for the trained extractors, the training actively entangles the corrupted neighborhoods and the fix is a training-time term, not a TTA/AL tweak.
 2. **Per-class entanglement map.** The JSON gives nn1 per class: the classes with